jineshcodes/jineshcodes.github.io/_posts/2022-01-22-salesforce-interview-experience.markdown

 Note: when the recruiter reached out to me, I had already cleared onsite for two other companies and was waiting to hear back on their offer.
 I informed the same, and the recruiter decided to fast track my interview process.

+Salesforce MTS interview process has one online screening and three on-site rounds.
+Making a total of four rounds.
+[Because of the global pandemic everything was conducted virtually.]

 #### Online Screening
 *[1 day after the initial call with the recruiter]*